-The growth in the proportion of residents under the age of 15, and aged 30-39, tallies with the reputation of Wyndham as a place for first-time home owners, and for young parents with their infant children.
+The growth in the proportion of residents under the age of 15, and aged 30-39, tallies with the reputation of Wyndham as a place for first-time home owners, and for young parents with children.
 The popularity of children's programming across the library service is reflective of the trend for aspirational parents to engage their children with lifelong learning and literacy early in the life of the child.
+Since 2016 the percentage of 0-4 year olds has decreased slightly, while the percentage of 5-14 year olds has increased, showing an aging of the child population into the primary school age years.

-Bearing community aspirations in mind, Wyndham also has a significant SEIFA score, reflecting pockets of significant social and economic disadvantage in the municipality.
-Wyndham's overall level of disadvantage slightly increased over the five years from 2011-2016 (2016: 1009; 2011: 1013; a lower score indicates greater disadvantage).
-Wyndham also had one of the highest proportions of vulnerable children in Victoria (Australian Early Development Census 2015), with 26.4% of all children in Wyndham being judged developmentally vulnerable in at least one of the five developmental domains (physical, social, emotional, language, and/or communication development).
+Wyndham continues to have a significant SEIFA score, reflecting pockets of significant social and economic disadvantage in the municipality.
+Wyndham's overall level of disadvantage slightly increased over the five years from 2016-2021 (2016: 1009; 2021: 1006; a lower score indicates greater disadvantage) and is marginally lower than the Victorian average.
+One area within Wyndham has a higher level of disadvantage than 90% of Australia.
+Wyndham also a higher proportion of vulnerable children in Victoria (Australian Early Development Census 2021), with 21.7% of all children in Wyndham being judged developmentally vulnerable in at least one of the five developmental domains (physical, social, emotional, language, and/or communication development).

-The makeup of Wyndham's culturally and linguistically diverse community has also changed significantly over the five years 2011-2016.
-Table 2 shows a list of language groups identified in the 2016 Census with more than 1,000 locally resident speakers.
+The makeup of Wyndham's culturally and linguistically diverse community has also changed significantly over the five years 2016-2021.
+Table 2 shows a list of language groups identified in the 2021 Census with more than 1,000 locally resident speakers.